 Chief Monroe also brings expertise in reviewing critical incidents.
 For example, he provided subject matter expertise and technical assistance in the critical incident review of the November 15, 2015, shooting of Jamar Clark by Minneapolis, Minnesota, police officers.
 His work explored a wide range of critical policing issues.

 Chief Monroe is a recognized leader, innovator, and practitioner of community policing and has more than 30 years of experience in law enforcement.
 He was chief of the Charlotte-Mecklenburg, North Carolina, Police Department (CMPD), nationally recognized for its excellence in community policing.
 Under his leadership, the department refocused its efforts on crime fighting and crime prevention through a more accountable organizational structure, new technology, and an enhanced community policing strategy.
 Before he joined CMPD, Chief Monroe served as chief in Macon, Georgia, and in Richmond, Virginia.
 While serving in Richmond, his efforts led to the lowest number of homicides in 25 years.
 Chief Monroe also worked in a variety of leadership positions within the Washington, DC, Metropolitan Police Department.

-Our Associate Monitors include: Dr. Theron Bowman (Training and Recruitment, Hiring, and Promotion), Harold Medlock (Transparency and Accountability), Paul Evans (Use of Force), Will Johnson (Supervisions and Officer Wellness and Support), Steve Rickman (Community Policing), Dennis Rosenbaum (Impartial Policing), Julie Solomon (Crisis Intervention), and Scott Decker (Data Collection, Analysis and Management).
+Our Associate Monitors include: Dr. Theron Bowman (Training and Recruitment, Hiring, and Promotion), Harold Medlock (Transparency and Accountability), Paul Evans (Use of Force), Steve Rickman (Community Policing), Dennis Rosenbaum (Impartial Policing), Julie Solomon (Crisis Intervention), Kathleen O’Toole (Supervision and Officer Wellness and Support), and Tom Christoff (Data Collection, Analysis and Management).
 Learn more about our Associate Monitors.

 Community Engagement Team